oliverandcode/oliverandcode.github.io/_posts/2018-08-05-todays-update.md

 - [x] change text of "blog" link to "dev diary"?? (branch: blog)
     - [x] NO CHANGE IT BACK I HATE IT
 - [ ] make blog post title list format PRETTIER - look at hmfaysal's css again I guess (branch: blog)
+- [x] design and upload logo/favicon (branch: logo)
+    - [ ] still need to figure out how to get the favicon to actually DISPLAY (the link in the head is somehow ... not working ...)
+- [ ] so much repeated code between layouts - start using _includes for head, header, footer, etc (new branch: includes)